Eduardo Souza (football manager): Career

 In April 2021, Souza returned to Dragão, and was again named interim in May after Jorginho resigned.
 He became an interim again on 7 February 2022, after Cabo left, but he himself left the club fourteen days later, stating a "desire to become a full-time head coach".

 On 9 March 2022, Souza replaced Thiago Carvalho at the helm of Série C side Aparecidense.
 He was himself dismissed on 6 June, with the club nearing the relegation zone.

 Souza returned to Atlético on 28 August 2022, as an assistant of Eduardo Baptista, but was named interim coach on 29 September.
 On 13 November, despite the club's relegation, he was confirmed as manager for the upcoming season.

 On 3 March 2023, despite having nine wins in 13 matches during the season, Souza was sacked by Atlético.
 On 3 July, he became Londrina's fifth permanent manager of the season, being also dismissed on 7 September.

+On 13 December 2023, Souza was named head coach of Barra-SC for the upcoming season.
+Sacked on 26 March of the following year, he later took over Hercílio Luz on 30 April 2024, but resigned from the side on 3 November.

+On 22 November 2024, Marcílio Dias announced Souza as their head coach for the ensuing campaign.
+He asked to leave the club the following 3 February, and returned to Barra hours later.

+Souza won the 2025 Série D and the 2026 Campeonato Catarinense with the club, their first-ever national and state titles, respectively.
+On 10 March 2026, he left Barra to return to Atlético Goianiense, now as permanent head coach, but left by mutual consent on 14 June.